kitten-science/kitten-scientists/packages/documentation/docs/development.md

 1. Make sure to also update the `.github/bug_report.yml` to mention the latest version number.

+!!! note

+    Don't forget to publish the drafted release on GitHub!

 <!-- prettier-ignore-start -->
 *[JS]: JavaScript
 *[KG]: Kittens Game